cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 measurements into a sequence of input shares.
 The `measurement_to_input_shares` method is used for this purpose.

+* `Daf.measurement_to_input_shares(input: Measurement, rand:
-* `Daf.measurement_to_input_shares(input: Measurement) -> (Bytes, Vec[Bytes])`
+  Bytes[Daf.RAND_SIZE]) -> (Bytes, Vec[Bytes])` is the randomized sharding
-  is the randomized input-distribution algorithm run by each Client.
+  algorithm run by each Client.
+(The input `rand` consists of the random coins consumed by the algorithm.)
 It consumes the measurement and produces a "public share", distributed to each of the Aggregators, and a corresponding sequence of input shares, one for each Aggregator.
 The length of the output vector MUST be `SHARES`.

 ~~~~
     Client